 Others charge more for creating any email addresses, or only include a small number in the hosting plan and charge for extra.
 You can save yourself money by selecting a plan that provides as many email addresses as you need upfront.

-- Find the Email section, and click Email Accounts.
+- Log into cPanel.
+Find the Email section, and click Email Accounts.